dashingsoft/pyarmor/docs/security.rst

 The security of different feature number
 ----------------------------------------

-There may be serveral dynamic libraries with different features in each platform.
+There may be several dynamic libraries with different features in each platform.
 The platform name with feature number suffix combines an unique name.
 For example, `linux.x86_64.21` has feature `21`, and `windows.x86.0` has feature `0`.
 The security of each feature is different.